 The 10 Best Bicycle Kickstands

 This wiki has been updated 32 times since it was first published in May of 2016.
 If your preferred mode of transport is a self-powered, two-wheeled vehicle, then you may occasionally have trouble finding somewhere to park your ride safely.
 These bicycle kickstands give you the ability to prop up your bike just about anywhere, which helps prevent damage, and are available as replacements for a broken stand or as a new installation on bikes that come without one.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes